 “All Andes RISC-V CPU cores are extensible.
 ACE empowers SoC designers to easily add custom instructions on top of our highly efficient cores to fulfill domain-specific acceleration and bring their SoC performance to the next level,” says Dr. Charlie Su, Andes Technology CTO and EVP.
 “Our RISC-V CPU cores are supported by the Imperas simulators already.
 We are excited to extend our cooperation to enable ACE users to use the Imperas fast simulators so that software engineers can also be engaged with the full development cycle and from the early stage.”

 “The flexibility of RISC-V with custom extensions, while compliant with the software ecosystem, offers new degrees of freedom for system architects,” says Simon Davidmann, CEO at Imperas Software Ltd. “Rapid software architectural exploration with virtual platforms complements the ACE hardware implementation flow, plus the resulting platforms offer virtual development boards well before silicon is available.
 Andes and Imperas working together are helping customers and partners innovate hardware flexibility at the speed of software development.”

 The cooperation enhances the ACE solution with the Imperas fast simulators and virtual platforms.
 SoC design teams using the ACE framework for Andes RISC-V processor cores can define custom instructions and have all the required components generated automatically in no time on their desktops by the COPILOT tool.
-They include extended components for the processor RTL, the compilation tools, the debugger, the cycle-accurate simulator as well as the Imperas fast functional simulators.
+They include extended components for the processor RTL, the compilation tools, the debugger, the near cycle-accurate simulator as well as the Imperas fast functional simulators.